MisteFr/BedrockUpdateBot/README.md

  ## Exemples

- 1) New version of MCBE available on the GooglePlayStore
+ 1) New version of MCBE available on the GooglePlay Store/Amazon Store
  <img src="https://github.com/MisteFr/BedrockUpdateBot/raw/master/img/exemple1.png" width="450">

  2) New article available on the Minecraft website